 How to use caraway seeds as a cumin substitute:

 When you want to replace ground cumin, you should grind up your caraway seeds.
 Take a ½ teaspoon of the ground caraway seeds and add a pinch of paprika to it.
-This will replace a teaspoon of cumin as needed.
+This method will replace a teaspoon of cumin as needed.

 While fennel seeds may not seem that similar to cumin since they’re a bit sweeter, they can still help you as a cumin alternative spice.
 You may find they work the best when making meatballs, sauces, sausages, soups, and more.